Parent's Webinar Recording from March 15, 2017

 - Information on exchange rates throughout the world.

-To find out the best ways to communicate and keep in touch, students may ask their advisor/program director, host university staff, or past participants about the different options that work best in the country(ies) they are going to.
-Here are some frequently used options for communication with your child:
+To find out the best ways to communicate and keep in touch, students may ask their advisor/program director, host university staff, or past participants about the different options that work best in the country(ies) they are going.

-When studying abroad, your child will need a valid passport.
+When studying abroad, your student will need a valid passport.
 It is also recommended that a family member hold a valid passport as well in case of emergencies.

 In some cases, students will also need to apply for a visa to enter the country/countries where they are going to study.
 For visa information and information on obtaining a passport, visit the U.S. Department of State "Students Abroad" portal: http://studentsabroad.state.gov/